 It may seem like your child throws tantrums just to push your buttons, but they happen because kids don’t yet have the skills to process their feelings in a good way.
 It’s therefore important to respond in ways that will help your child learn to regulate their emotions.

-A discipline technique like time-out can be a good way to respond to frequent tantrums and helps children learn to regulate their emotions and behaviors.
+A discipline technique like time-out can be a good way to respond to frequent tantrums and helps children learn to regulate their emotions and behaviours.
 This isn’t a form of punishment, but a way to support them in calming down.
 They will come to learn that big displays of emotion are less effective than calmly using their words to communicate their feelings.
 Remember that time-out is also a way of helping you to stay calm as well!

 While tantrums, especially in public, can be extremely stressful for you as a parent, remember that they will eventually come to an end.
 As your child develops and understands themselves better, they will slowly move past the tantrum phase.
 Try to stay calm during tantrums and discuss them with your child once the emotion has passed.
 The key is to not let tantrums become a habit that results in your kids getting what they want from you.